unmannedlab/Colosseum/docs/px4_sitl_wsl2.md

 Starting with this [PX4 Change Request](https://github.com/PX4/PX4-Autopilot/commit/1719ff9892f3c3d034f2b44e94d15527ab09cec6)
-(which correlates to version v1.12.0-beta1 or newer) PX4 in SITL mode can now connect to AirSim on a different (remote) IP address.
+(which correlates to version v1.12.0-beta1 or newer) PX4 in SITL mode can now connect to Colosseum on a different (remote) IP address.
 To enable this make sure you have a version of PX4 containing this fix and set the following environment variable in linux: